giecaruff/ImageToLithology/README.md

 Converts an image file to a lithology log.

+It is common (at least in Brazilian universities) to have the lithologic log for a well in an image file (as part of a report in a PDF format, for example) and the wireline logs in a LAS file.
+Transform this data into a useful format is often a laborious task.
+The goal of this repository is to provide an automatic solution for this issue.
+Only three files are necessary:

+- the image file (preferably in high resolution and with no compression, for preserving the colors);

+- a CSV file that "translates" the colors into lithologies codes;

+- the LAS file (actually this is optional, as will be seen further).

 The repository has 3 mains programs:

 1. `imagetolayers.py`: converts an image file (*.png, for example), to a CSV file with the layers found in the image.